 In addition, we expect that being a public company subject to these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
-As a result, it may be more difficult for us to attract and retain qualified individuals to serve on our Board of Directors or as executive officers.
+As a result, it may be more difficult for us to attract and retain qualified individuals to serve on our board of directors or as executive officers.
+We are currently evaluating these rules, and we cannot predict or estimate the amount of additional costs we may incur or the timing of such costs.